setezazian/constant-time-stack-min/README.md

 # Constant Time Stack Min

 Write a stack using your preferred instantiation pattern.

-Implement a min function that returns the minimum value of all the elements in the stack in constant time.stack.
+- Implement a min function that returns the minimum value of all the elements in the stack in constant time.

 - All of the functions in the Stack should run in constant time!